-Be sure the power adapter and Pixel Slate are well ventilated when in use or charging.
+Be sure the power adapter and Pixelbook Go are well ventilated when in use or charging.
 Using damaged cables or power adapters, or charging when moisture is present, can cause fire, electric shock, injury, or damage to the device or other property.
-When charging the Pixel Slate, make sure the power adapter is plugged into a socket near the Pixel Slate and is easily accessible.
+When charging the Pixelbook Go, make sure the power adapter is plugged into a socket near the Pixelbook Go and is easily accessible.
 Avoid charging the device in direct sunlight.
-This product is intended for use with a certified Limited Power Source (LPS) per IEC 60950-1 and classified PS2 per IEC 62368-1 rated: 5/9/12/15 Volts DC, maximum 3 Amp; 20 Volts DC, maximum 2.25 Amp.
+This product is intended for use with a certified Limited Power Source (LPS) per IEC 60950-1 rated: 5/9/12/15 Volts DC, maximum 3 Amp; 20 Volts DC, maximum 2.25 Amp.

-Only charge your Pixel Slate with the included power adapter and cable, or compatible charging accessories.
+Only charge your Pixelbook Go with the included power adapter and cable, or compatible charging accessories.
 Failure to use compatible charging accessories can cause fire, electric shock, injury, or damage to the device and the accessories.
-Compatible charging accessories are available on the Google Store and at Google authorized resellers (look for Google’s “made for” badge ).
+Compatible charging accessories are available on the Google Store and at Google authorized resellers (look for Google’s “Made for” badge ).

-This device must be used with a power adapter that has been certified with a Limited Power Source output per IEC 60950-1 and classified PS2 per IEC 62368-1, and that has been qualified per CTIA Certification Requirements for Battery System Compliance to IEEE 1625.
+This device must be used with a power adapter that has been certified with a Limited Power Source output per IEC 60950-1/62368-1, and that has been qualified per CTIA Certification Requirements for Battery System Compliance to IEEE 1625.
 This device comes with a power adapter that has the proper certification.

 Prolonged Heat Exposure

-The Pixel Slate and its power adapter generate heat during normal operation and comply with applicable surface temperature standards and limits.
+The Pixelbook Go and its charger generate heat during normal operation and comply with applicable surface temperature standards and limits.
 Avoid prolonged, direct or indirect skin contact when the device is in use or charging because exposing skin to hot surfaces for a long period of time may cause discomfort or burns.
 Do not sleep on your device or its power adapter, or cover them with a blanket or pillow.
 Be aware of this issue if you have a physical condition that affects your ability to detect heat against your skin.

-Your device may generate additional heat when charging, using a flashlight setting, or using certain features, such as recording video or VR.
+Your device may generate additional heat when charging, or using certain features, such as recording video.
 Use extra care when operating the device in these modes.

 This device contains a lithium-ion battery, which is a sensitive component that can cause injury if damaged.
 Do not attempt to remove the battery.
 Contact Google or a Google authorized service provider to replace the battery.
 Replacement by non-qualified professionals can damage your device.
 Use of an unqualified battery or improper battery use may present a risk of fire, explosion, leakage, or other hazard.
 Do not modify or remanufacture the battery, attempt to insert foreign objects into the battery, immerse or expose the battery to water or other liquids, or expose the battery to fire, explosion or other hazard.
 Only use the battery for the system for which it is specified.
 Do not short circuit the battery or allow metallic or conductive objects to contact the battery terminals.
-Avoid dropping the Pixel Slate or battery.
-If the Pixel Slate or battery is dropped, especially on a hard surface, and you suspect damage, contact Google or a Google authorized service provider for inspection.
-Do not expose the battery to high altitude conditions, such as in stored luggage stowed under an aircraft.
+Avoid dropping the Pixelbook Go or battery.
+If the Pixelbook Go is dropped, especially on a hard surface, and you suspect damage, contact Google or a Google authorized service provider for inspection.

 Dispose of your device, battery, and accessories promptly and in accordance with local regulations.
 Do not dispose of them in normal household waste.
 Improper disposal may lead to fire, explosion, and/or other hazards.
 For more information on recycling your device see the Recycling section below.